 Create A Wireframe

-Creating a wireframe serves as a structural map of how you will display your mobile-friendly website.
-With a planned out wireframe, you will understand how your website will look after completion.
+Creating a wireframe is a structural map of how you will display your mobile-friendly website.
+With a planned wireframe, you will understand how your website will look after completion.

 This is an integral part of project planning that decides the performance of your mobile-optimised website.

-With clearly stated objectives, you can design a more efficient mobile-optimised webpage that aligns with your business goals.
+You can design a more efficient mobile-optimised webpage with clearly stated objectives that align with your business goals.

 Plan Your Content Alignment And Design